hajime-f/hajime-f/README.md

 <img src="./images/display.JPG" />

-<h2>Cat again! 😍</h2>
+<h2>Hoshi again! 😍</h2>
 <p>Here's another picture of Hoshi.
 He's a very photogenic cat, don't you think?
 Despite being told not to enter my room, he sometimes sneaks in and relaxes.
-Just the other day, I found him inside an empty Amazon box I had left on the floor.</p>
+Just the other day, I found him inside an empty Amazon box I had left on the floor. </p>
+<p>I don't really understand why he comes into my room when he's not particularly attached to me, or why he always wants to get into empty boxes.
+But I can't bring myself to scold him, so I just let him do as he pleases.</p>
 <img src="./images/hoshi2.JPG" />

 <h2>GitHub Stats 😝</h2>